Stout Scarab

-The Stout Scarab is a streamlined 1930–1940s American car, designed by William Bushnell Stout and manufactured by Stout Engineering Laboratories and later by Stout Motor Car Company of Detroit, Michigan.
+The Stout Scarab is a streamlined car, designed by William Bushnell Stout and manufactured by Stout Engineering Laboratories and later by Stout Motor Car Company of Detroit, Michigan.

 The Stout Scarab is credited by some as the world's first production minivan, and a 1946 experimental prototype of the Scarab became the world's first car with a fiberglass bodyshell and air suspension.

 Background

 William B. Stout was a motorcar and aviation engineer and journalist.
-While he was president of the Society of Automotive Engineers, Stout met Buckminster Fuller at a major New York auto show and wrote an article on the Dymaxion Car for the society newsletter.
+While president of the Society of Automotive Engineers, Stout met Buckminster Fuller at a major New York auto show and wrote an article on the Dymaxion Car for the society's newsletter.

 Contemporary production cars commonly had a separate chassis and body with a long hood.
-The engine compartment and engine were located longitudinally behind the front axle, and ahead of the passenger compartment.
-The front-mounted engine typically drove the rear axle through a connecting drive shaft running underneath the floor of the vehicle.
+The engine compartment and engine were behind the front axle and ahead of the passenger compartment.
+The front-mounted engine typically drove the rear axle through a drive shaft underneath the floor of the vehicle.
 This layout worked well, but limited the passenger space.

 In contrast, the Scarab design eliminated the chassis and drive shaft to create a low, flat floor for the interior, using a unitized body structure and placing a Ford-built V8 engine in the rear of the vehicle.
 Stout envisioned his traveling machine as an office on wheels.
-To that end, the Scarab's body, styled by John Tjaarda, a well-known Dutch automobile engineer, closely emulated the design of an aluminium aircraft fuselage.
+To that end, the Scarab's body, styled by John Tjaarda, a Dutch automobile engineer, closely emulated the design of an aluminum aircraft fuselage.
 The use of lighter materials resulted in a vehicle weighing under 3,000 lb.

 The short, streamlined nose and tapering upper body at the rear foreshadowed contemporary monospace (or one-box) MPV or minivan design, featuring a removable table and second row seats that turn 180 degrees to face the rear — a feature that Chrysler marketed over 50 years later as "Swivel ’n Go".